cathei/PinInject/README.md

 ## Where is Everything?
 PinInject's goal is to be the most minimalistic DI Container available for Unity, with simplest possible API.
 Because I've learned that **People will not use DI unless it is simple**.

-Also, Unity's GameObject and Component architecture already provides you `Service Locator Pattern`, which has similiar purpose to `Dependency Injection`.
-Which can cover edge-case of PinInject.
+Also, Unity's GameObject and Component architecture already provides you 'Service Locator Pattern', which has similiar purpose to 'Dependency Injection'.
+Which you can alternatively use to find dependency with, you know, `GetComponent`.
+So DI container on Unity doesn't require so complex settings.
+It's all about making your life easy.

 ### PinInject **doesn't** support Lazy Binding
 Strange, is it?
 Most DI container supports lazy binding by default.
 But PinInject doesn't.
 Your object will manage injection context's lifecycle.
 Your object's hierarchy will match with injection hierarchy.
 Since PinInject doesn't support lazy binding, you wouldn't have to worry about circular dependency.